![]() |

 Coping the ends. |

-With these corbels under this eave and out of the weather stainless steel nails will provide sufficient holding power. |
+With these corbels under this eave and out of the weather stainless steel nails finish nails will provide sufficient holding power. |

-I like to make a time capsule when I have the opportunity.
+I like to make a time capsules when I have the opportunity.
 Hopefully this will remain undisturbed for at least 100yrs. |

 First you prime with only oil-base primer on top of what ever it is your going to paint, them you caulk and putty fasteners.
 When the caulking is cured re-prime.
 This formula guarantees a successful paint job.
 Its all about the primer.
 Never skip this step and never "spot" prime, prime everything, including the caulking and any old finish paint even if its latex (after its been cleaned of course).
 Oil based primer is very porous an this is what the top finish coat soaks into and adheres to.
 Tip: unpainted caulking molds. |

 Notice how opaque the primer coat appears on the corbels and frieze.
-Thats because Tom used the brush only, dip and brush, dip and brush, is so inefficient.
+That's because Tom used the brush only, dip and brush, dip and brush, is so inefficient.
 His coat is way to thin.
 Nothing beats the roller and brush method for installing paint.
 Flood it on, brush it out |

 Water from the gutter is pouring over running over the profile, cove and fascia before falling clear.
 One 2" leader is not large enough to handle this 625sq ft of roof.
 Originally the plan was for another leader on the opposite side but the owner would like to avoid adding additional water on the driveway side. |

-| Increasing the leader to 3" double the volume a 2" (round).
-Lead is soft so rather than try to remove this super sealed in leader I'll drill right through it. |
+Increasing the leader to 3" will double open area of the 2" (round).
+Lead is soft, so rather than try to remove this super sealed leader I'll drill right through it. |

 This small frieze will cover the raw shingles and that will be it for now.
 The July 4th deadline is looming and the termination of the rubber roofing still needs doing so the dentil block frieze detail is on hold for now. |